Solstice Advanced Materials, Inc. research snapshot

 Fundamental monitor

-Track Q2 and full-year 2026 sales, adjusted EBITDA margin, capex, free cash flow, the Form S-4 and shareholder votes, bridge-financing replacement, the 3.5x closing leverage estimate, synergy updates, and any regulatory conditions for the Element Solutions deal.
+Track Q3 and full-year 2026 sales, adjusted EBITDA margin recovery toward the mid-30% range in RAS, capex of $420 million to $440 million, free cash flow, the Form S-4 and shareholder votes, bridge-financing replacement, the 3.5x closing leverage estimate, synergy updates, and regulatory conditions for the Element Solutions deal.

 Lower confidence if revenue growth depends on the deal before it closes, cash conversion weakens, debt rises without a clear path below 3x leverage, or refrigerant mix pressure and standalone costs persist.